 Eate, drinke, and be merrie, for we be not deade!

-NOTE: England did not become “Jollie Olde” until his son, Henry VIII, took over; that Henry was very young and very handsome and spent all the money his father had socked away.
+NOTE: England did not become “Jollie Olde” until Henry VII’s son, Henry VIII, took over; that Henry was very young and very handsome and spent all the money his father had socked away.

 The real deal, Pilgrim-wise

-Because the miserly(ish) Henry VII said no to the Italian man it took another 150 years for England to get to the New World.
+Because the miserly(ish) Henry VII said Nay to the Italian man, it took another 150 years for England to get to the New World.
 England was by then no longer Jollie Olde, having developed a penchant for calling each other names and stomping on each other’s bibles.